rasharp/LSML-FinalProject/README.md

 Unfortunately labeled datasets for financial news are rare, I find one on Kaggle but it is not so big, therefore I decided add unlabeled data and solve task of topic discovering using LDA model as an example of unsupervised learning task.

+Models are realized as API with Flask web-server (with Celery-Redis asynchronous engine)

 ## 2. Dataset
 ### 2.1 Dataset for sentiment analysis (labeled)
-I use this one from kaggle https://www.kaggle.com/ankurzing/sentiment-analysis-for-financial-news It is also available on https://huggingface.co/datasets/financial_phrasebank Dataset consist of 4000+ news with labels (positive, negative or neutral) Also it can be found here in [data folder](https://github.com/rasharp/LSML-FinalProject/tree/main/data) .
+I use this one from kaggle https://www.kaggle.com/ankurzing/sentiment-analysis-for-financial-news It is also available on https://huggingface.co/datasets/financial_phrasebank Dataset consist of 4000+ news with labels (positive, negative or neutral) Also it can be found here in data folder / [all-data.csv](https://github.com/rasharp/LSML-FinalProject/tree/main/data/all-data.csv) .

 ### 2.2 Dataset for LDA model (unlabeled)
 I use this one from kaggle https://www.kaggle.com/jeet2016/us-financial-news-articles